Skip to article frontmatterSkip to article content

 from madsci.client.event_client import EventClient

-client = EventClient(base_url="http://localhost:8001")
+client = EventClient(event_server_url="http://localhost:8001")

-# Get recent events
+# Get the most recent 20 events

-events = client.query_events(limit=20)
+events = client.get_events(number=20)

-for event in events:
+for event in events.values():

 Using the TUI